stephendrew/stephendrew/README.md

 I'm a developer based in the United Kingdom.

-I enjoy coding in:
+I enjoy coding in C#, Rust, Python, Scala, React/Vite/TypeScript, and sometimes some Blazor and C++

-- C#
-- Rust
-- Python
-- Scala
-- React/Vite/TypeScript

-I also sometimes code in:

-- C++
+My interests include, in no particular order, chess engines, emulators, ancient history, ontologies & parsers.

 <!--
 **stephendrew/stephendrew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.